MarkB19988/Security/README.md

 #### 2. Organisational Security Procedures

+what kind of security procedures do most companys follow?

+Google
+West Herts College

 #### 3. Configuration of Firewall Policies and Third Party VPNs

+what happens if someone screws up a vpn or firewall configuration

 #### 4. How Can Implementing a DMZ, Static IP, NAT Improve Security?

+DMZ, users cant have access
+Static IP
+NAT

+how do they improve security with and example - if you wanted to implement it for reboot games

 #### 5. Risk Assessment Procedures

+risk assesment, if this was to happen how bad would it be. look at a company risk procedure, discuss why they are important usually in tables

 #### 6. Data Protection Process and Regulations
 Data Protection is an important aspect of every company as it is goverment regulated and strict rules must be followed by any and all organisations.

+data protection act
+computer misuse act
+european data regulations, must be able to opt out of data storage tell me about thme (explain)

 #### 7. Reboot Games Security Policy

+basically the whole thing

 #### 8. Main Comnponents of an Organisational Disaster Recovery Plan

+if everything goes wrong what do you do? what are the components of a DRP justify why they are included what is a disaster? natural sabotage fire